r351574nc3/steem-digest-example/README.md

-# docker-steem-bot-template
+# steem-digest-example
-Template/Example project for creating steem bots

-This is a template project just to get developer started in developing steem bots and quickly testing/executing.

-It's also useful for getting non-technical people to run their own steem bots.
+Automatically posts a digest/newsletter for followers of posts that may have been missed during the week.

 ## Usage

-`docker run --rm -p 3000:3000 my-repo/my-steem-bot:latest`
+`docker run --rm -p 3000:3000 -e STEEM_WIF=<someWIF> r351574nc3/steem-digest-example`

 ### Mac OS Users